aviralsaxena16/Aviral_CSP/readme.txt

-This file contain the information about my git repos .
+This is my first push on github